< Anterolateral abdominal

 The greater splanchnic nerve is thick (Fig. 5-43), so its prevertebral ganglia are prominent.
 The celiac ganglion in the celiac plexus especially is the largest prevertebral ganglion.
 On the other hand, the superior cervical ganglion is the largest paravertebral ganglion (Fig. 3-19).
 Both ganglia can be easily recognized in a dissected cadaver.

-Regarding the parasympathetic nerve, X (anterior and posterior vagal trunks) (Fig. 5-44) joins the celiac, superior mesenteric, inferior mesenteric, and superior hypogastric plexuses, while the pelvic splanchnic nerve from SN2–SN4 (Fig. 7-18) joins the inferior hypogastric plexus.
+Regarding the parasympathetic nerve, X (anterior and posterior vagal trunks) (Fig. 5-44) joins the celiac, superior mesenteric, inferior mesenteric, and superior hypogastric plexuses, while the pelvic splanchnic nerves from SN2–SN4 (Fig. 7-18) join the inferior hypogastric plexus.

-The hypogastric plexuses will further be discussed in the next chapter on pelvis and perineum (Fig. 7-17).
+The hypogastric plexuses will further be discussed in the next chapter on pelvis, perineum (Fig. 7-17).

-Just as the sympathetic postganglionic fibers from the cervical ganglia (Fig. 3-19), the sympathetic postganglionic fibers from celiac, superior mesenteric, and inferior mesenteric ganglia travel along with the respective arteries (celiac trunk, superior and inferior mesenteric arteries) (Figs. 6-42,43,44).
+Just as the postganglionic fibers from the cervical ganglia (Fig. 3-19), the postganglionic fibers from celiac, superior mesenteric, and inferior mesenteric plexuses travel along with the respective arteries (celiac trunk, superior and inferior mesenteric arteries) (Figs. 6-42,43,44).
 Thanks to the arteries, the postganglionic fibers are easily and appropriately distributed to the abdominal organs.

 Parasympathetic preganglionic fibers from the plexuses travel along with the arteries as well.
 On the cadaver, the branches of the arteries have an uneven wall surface because of the autonomic nerve.

 In the case of the gastrointestinal tract, the parasympathetic ganglion is located in the wall of stomach or intestine, just before smooth muscle.
-It means that the postganglionic fibers of parasympathetic nerve are awfully short (Fig. 3-17).
+It means that the parasympathetic postganglionic fibers are awfully short (Fig. 3-17).

 Kidneys are located at the spaces between floating ribs (R11, R12) and lumbar vertebrae.
-The angular space is called the costovertebral angle.
+The angular space is called the costovertebral angle (Fig. 6-51).

-The kidney and adrenal gland (namely, suprarenal gland), which are retroperitoneal organs (Fig. 6-23), can be damaged if a person gets punched hard around the costovertebral angle.
+The kidney and adrenal gland (specifically, suprarenal gland), which are retroperitoneal organs (Fig. 6-23), can be damaged if a person gets punched hard around the costovertebral angle (Fig. 6-51).
 Hence they are protected by the surrounding pararenal fat and perirenal fat.
-The border between two kinds of fats is called the renal fascia which is hardly identifiable during the dissection of the embalmed cadaver.
+The border between two kinds of fats is called the renal fascia which is hardly identifiable during dissection of the embalmed cadaver.

-To be specific, only the renal pyramids are the renal medulla, since the intervening renal columns belong to the renal cortex.
-The color difference between the renal cortex and medulla results from the glomeruli, which are found only in the renal cortex.
+As a matter of fact, only the renal pyramids are the renal medulla, since the intervening renal columns belong to the renal cortex.
+The color difference between the renal cortex and medulla results from the renal tubule, which are abundant only in the renal medulla.

 The cortex and medulla finally produce urine that drops from the renal papilla, which is at the tip of the renal pyramid.
-Urine then passes the minor calyx, major calyx, and renal pelvis, all of which are located in the renal sinus.
-The renal sinus contains not only the urinary tract but also renal artery, renal vein, and fat.
+Urine then passes the minor calyx, major calyx, and renal pelvis, all of which are located in the renal sinus (Fig. 6-52).
+The renal sinus contains not only the urinary tract but also the renal artery (Fig. 6-45), renal vein (Fig. 6-46), and fat.

 Do you remember the comics, in which a man’s upper limb (renal artery) is behind a woman’s upper limb (renal vein)?
-At the hilum of the kidney, the renal vein (Fig. 6-53), renal artery (Fig. 6-48), and ureter are serially located from the anterior to the posterior.
+At the hilum of kidney, the renal Vein (Fig. 6-46), renal Artery (Fig. 6-45), and Ureter (Exactly, border between the renal pelvis and ureter) are serially located from the anterior to the posterior.

-Their initials, VAU reminds us of VAN (vein, artery, and nerve) of the neurovascular bundle.
-Among VAN, the vein is at the most dangerous location (for example, external jugular vein (Fig. 3-32)).
+Their initials, VAU reminds us of VAN (Vein, Artery, and Nerve) of the neurovascular bundle.
+Among VAN, the vein is at the most dangerous location (for example, internal jugular vein) (Fig. 3-32).
 However, the renal vein is not the case.
 Thick veins of the body trunk are routinely placed in a safe place.
 Another case is the inferior vena cava (Fig. 6-38).

 Urine descends through the ureter by the peristaltic movement of the smooth muscle of the ureter.

-Like the esophagus (Fig. 5-42), ureter has three sites where it is narrowed: initial site (hilum of kidney), terminal site (intramural part), and the site where it crosses the common iliac artery (Fig. 6-52).
-The three site are where the renal stones are frequently caught and found in radiographs.
+Like the esophagus (Fig. 5-42), the ureter has three sites where it is narrowed: initial site (hilum of kidney), site where it crosses the common iliac artery (Fig. 7-19), and terminal site (intramural part of ureter) (Figs. 7-23,30).
+The three sites are where the renal stones are frequently caught and found in radiographs (Fig. 6-53).

 < Posterior abdominal wall >

-In posterior abdominal wall, there are three muscles.
-Quadratus lumborum runs from the iliac crest to the R12 and lumbar vertebrae, so it depresses the R12 and flexes the lumbar vertebrae laterally.
+In the posterior abdominal wall, there are three muscles.
+Quadratus lumborum runs from the iliac crest (Fig. 1-3) to R12 and lumbar vertebrae, so it depresses R12 and flexes the lumbar vertebrae laterally.

 It is not recommended to find the psoas minor which serves little purpose.
-Instead, students should notice that the psoas major involves the lumbar plexus, of which some nameless branches innervate the posterior abdominal wall muscles.
+Instead, students should notice that the psoas major involves the lumbar plexus (Fig. 6-55), of which some nameless branches innervate the posterior abdominal wall muscles.

 The genitofemoral nerve from LN1 and LN2 divides into the genital and femoral branches.
-The genital branch is included in the spermatic cord because it innervates the cremaster of male (Fig. 6-9).
+In male, the genital branch is included in the spermatic cord because it innervates the cremaster (Fig. 6-9).
+In female, the genital branch accompanies the round ligament of uterus to sense the labium majus (Fig. 6-13).
 The femoral branch is a cutaneous nerve (Fig. 3-3).

-Remaining nerves (from LN2–LN5) for the lower limb belong to the branches of the lumbosacral plexus (from LN2–SN3).
+Remaining nerves (from LN2–LN5) for the lower limb belong to the lumbosacral plexus (from LN2–SN3).
 Those nerves will be further described in the pelvis, perineum chapter (Fig. 7-15).